phetdam/xkcd-alt/README.md

 # xkcd-alt

-A CLI tool to get the daily [XKCD](https://xkcd.com/) alt text one-liner.
+A CLI tool for printing the daily [XKCD](https://xkcd.com/) alt text one-liner.